-Central Muga Eri Research & Training Institute is a R&D institute in the field of muga and eri culture.
+Central Muga Eri Research & Training Institute is a R&D Institute in the field of muga, eri and oak tasar culture.
 It is under the control of Central Silk Board, Ministry of Textiles, Govt. of India.
-The institute has been successfully undertaking entire gamut of R&D activities to cater the needs of the on-farm and post-cocoon sector of Muga and Eri sericulture.
-Muga and Eri culture is a rural based industry of all the North Eastern states and parts of West Bengal.
+The institute has been successfully undertaking entire gamut of R&D activities to cater the needs of the on-farm and post-cocoon sector of Muga, Eri and Oak tasar sericulture.
+Muga and Eri culture is a rural based industry of all the North Eastern states and parts of West Bengal, while as Oak tasar culture is practiced in Manipur.

 Ericulture, of late, has spread to other parts of the country owing to its gainful additional income generating potential to the castor and tapioca cultivators.
 In recent years, infrastructural facilities have been strengthened in the institute for conducting basic and applied research in the frontier areas.
-The priority of the research activities is based on the evaluation of cost effective technologies towards increasing the productivity of Muga and Eri silkworms and thereby transforming these cultures from the state of traditional culture to a profit making and sustainable enterprises.
+The priority of the research activities is based on the evaluation of cost effective technologies towards increasing the productivity of Muga, Eri and Oak tasar silkworms and thereby transforming these cultures from the state of traditional culture to a profit making and sustainable enterprises.

 Muga, the golden silk is a wonderful gift of nature, known for its glossy fine texture and durability.
 Due to its low porosity, the Muga yarn cannot be bleached or dyed and its natural golden color is retained.
 This silk can be hand-washed with its luster increasing after every wash.
 The silk is obtained from semi domesticated silk worm viz.
 Antheraea assamensis.
 The Muga mekhela-chador is a traditional dress of Assamese women for Bihu dances and weddings.
 It is in demand in Japan to make kimonos, and also high demand in countries like U.S., Greece, Germany, South Africa and France.
 The golden-yellow Muga silk of Assam has been granted Geographical Indication (GI) registration by the GI Registry in Chennai.
 It has been identified as a silk of given quality, reputation and characteristic, attributable to the geographical area of Assam since time immemorial.